derrod/obs-updater/README.md

 # OBS Updater

-This repository is a standalone version of the OBS Studio Updater, refactored to use MSBuild and vcpkg for dependency management instead of CMake.
+This repository is a standalone version of the OBS Studio Updater.

-ToDo:
+The following changes have been made compared to the upstream version:
+- Use MSBuild and vcpkg instead of cmake and custom deps
+- Added Log window (by @notr1ch)
-- curl and HTTP/2 support
+- Switched to curl + nghttp for HTTP/2 downloads

 ## Building